German Numbers: Learn To Count From 0 to 1,000 in German

 Twenty and thirty are exceptions.
 Twenty takes the form zwanzig, and thirty is dreiiβig.

-Once you’ve learned all of these you can begin to fill in the numbers between with a simple formula.
+Once you’ve learned all of these you can begin to fill in the numbers with a simple formula.

 All of the numbers larger than twenty follow the same pattern.
 The second number is said at the start.
 Let me explain that a bit more: